Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/README.md

 2. Commit your changes

 ## Creating a new document
-1. Go to the project repository and change the file
-2. Create a new document
+1. Go to the project repository and create a new document
 3. Go to [mkdocs.yml](https://github.com/Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/blob/main/mkdocs.yml) and add your document with this syntax (usually, you just need to add the last line)

 ```yml